kiboschool/course-industry-experience-1/src/lessons/behavioral-interviews/intro.md

 - Make plans for before and during an interview to prepare for obstacles
 - Identify the do’s and don’ts for job interviewing
 - Use the STAR method to respond effectively to behavioral interview questions
+- Prepare and deliver strong answers to common interview questions
+- Effectively ask questions of the interviewer

 ## Sections